TickLabVN/server-downtime-alert-system/README.md

 ## Description

-This application helps us monitor status of https://ticklab.vn and send alerts if somethings went wrong.
+This application helps us monitor the status of https://ticklab.vn and send alerts if something goes wrong.

 ## What you will receive